 Underwriting Audience Insights

-Marketplace Morning Report is heard by 8.5 million listeners each week.
+Marketplace Morning Report is heard by over 8.7 million listeners each week.

 Marketplace Morning Report audience2: